 FM (2002); GM (2004)

 Timur Gareev received his GM title when he was 16, and was at that time the youngest Asian GM.
-He is now one of North America’s top masters.
+He is now one of North America’s top players.
 He studied in the USA, and registered with the USCF, eventually settling in Austin, Texas.
 He graduated with a BA degree in Business Marketing from the University of Texas at Brownsville.
 He is also a leading proponent of blindfold simultaneous chess.

-<Age and national> In 2001 he competed in the World U14 Championship, performing well with 6/11 but without troubling the leader board.
-In 2004 he was =2nd at the Uzbekistan Championship and competed in the World Junior Championship, scoring 7/13.
+<Age and national> In 2001 he competed in the World U14 Championship, scoring 6/11.
+In 2004, Gareev finished =2nd at the Uzbekistan Championship and competed in the World Junior Championship, scoring 7/13.
 In 2005, he was =1st with Anton Filippov at the category 7 round robin Uzbekistani Championship scoring 8/10, and in the 2007 edition of the event, he tied for first with Vladimir Egin and Filippov.

 <World> Gareev’s first and so far only tilt at the open World Championship cycle came in late 2007, when he placed 3rd at the Zonal Championship Zone 3.6 with 7.5/11.